-While other Asian countries also have photogenic rice terraces, I have never seen one that matches the sheer scale and grandeur of of the Banaue Rice Terraces.
+While other Asian countries also have photogenic rice terraces, I have never seen one that matches the sheer scale and grandeur of the Banaue Rice Terraces.

 This is ideal sightseeing period.
 During the rainy season (summer and fall), low lying clouds can disappointingly mask the slopes.
 And landslides (especially in July and August) occasionally block roads.